haysconun/blastospim-processing-pipeline-Jupyter/README.md

 Download and install MATLAB.

+Make sure that the “Image Processing Toolkit'', "Computer vision toolkit", and  "Statistics and machine learning toolkit" are installed.

 ## Step 2: Make virtual environment, pip install the requirements file, & open Jupyter.

 ### Make a virtual environment (with Python 3.9)